SitecoreSupport/Sitecore.Support.65261/readme.md

 # Sitecore.Support.65261
-Experience Created section which show the count of variation is empty in non-English UI.
+Experience Created section which show the count of variation is empty in Japanese UI.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.65261/blob/master/LICENSE).